rollonbears234/rollonbears234.github.io/README.md

 </p>
 ---

+#Personal Notes and Goals:
+* You can change the permalink if you want to link to an HTML file
+* You should create a CSS stylesheet for all currated content where it styles all the links and has a back button
+* think about adding pictures to your content
+* I also need a better way to show images, a nice scroll bar would be nice or a container with arrows or something.
+Or even just stacked nicely.
+* figure out a better way to add photos to things
+* figur eout how to make stuff go onto multiple pages
+* make the lists better
+* If you have a bunch of links you should preview them better or
+* better way to make a comparison table when comparing apps

 If there's any issue you are facing in setting up this theme I'm there for you.
 Just create an issue in this repository (http://github.com/hemangsk/Gravity), (https://help.github.com/articles/creating-an-issue/) and I'll get back to you asap.